ambernick/kingdom-hearts-instagram/README.md

 ### How it Works
 - User should have to login with Google Auth to access the app
 - User should be able to upload posts, comment on others posts, and view their profile with all of their posts and others profiles.
-- Similar to regular instagram but themed after kingdom hearts
+- Similar to regular instagram but themed after Kingdom Hearts

-#### Stuff Used
+#### Technologies Used
+-MERN
 - Google OAuth
 - MongoDB
 - Added Packages: